lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 But the theme of the conference was quite different.
 It was more about bringing together those who apply machine learning to mathematics.
-And it is clear that modern algorithms are capable of spectacular feats, often very largely superhuman, especially thanks to the algorithmic formalization of mathematical proofs and their verification.
+And it is clear that modern language algorithms are capable of spectacular feats, often very largely superhuman, in particular thanks to the algorithmic formalization of mathematical proofs and their verification, and advances like ChatGPT that you have certainly heard about.

-And very clearly, at this conference, Big Tech was overrepresented, be it Facebook, Google or OpenAI, as opposed to academics who generally don't have access enough supercomputers to perform the monstrous calculations needed to design necessary to design superhuman algorithms in mathematics.
+And very clearly, at this conference, Big Tech was overrepresented, whether it's Facebook, Google or OpenAI, as opposed to academics who generally don't have access enough supercomputers to perform the monstrous calculations needed to design necessary to design superhuman algorithms in mathematics.